matthieu-str/data_story/index.md

 Our team is composed of 3 students from EPFL :

-Chiara ONGARO
-Cyril CHAMBE
-Matthieu SOUTTRE
+Chiara ONGARO, Cyril CHAMBE and Matthieu SOUTTRE

 # Appendix